Medically reviewed by Drugs.com. Last updated on Mar 8, 2021.

 - Administer doses of HEMLIBRA greater than 1 mL and up to 2 mL with a 2 mL or 3 mL syringe.
 A 2 mL or 3 mL syringe fulfilling the following criteria may be used: Transparent polypropylene or polycarbonate syringe with Luer-Lock tip, graduation 0.1 mL, sterile, for injection only, single-use, latex-free, and non-pyrogenic, commercially available in the US.

-- A transfer needle fulfilling the following criteria may be used: Stainless steel needle with Luer-Lock connection, sterile, 18 gauge, length 1 to 1½ inch, single bevel or semi-blunted tip, single-use, latex-free, and non-pyrogenic, commercially available in the US.
+- A transfer needle with a filter fulfilling the following criteria should be used: Stainless steel needle with Luer-Lock connection, sterile, 18 gauge, length 1 to 1½ inch, single bevel or semi-blunted tip, single-use, latex-free, containing a 5-micron filter and non-pyrogenic, commercially available in the US.

 - An injection needle fulfilling the following criteria may be used: Stainless steel with Luer-Lock connection, sterile, 26 gauge (acceptable range: 25 – 27 gauge), length preferably ⅜ inch or maximal length ½ inch, single-use, latex-free and non-pyrogenic, including needle safety feature, commercially available in the US.